-This Individual Nylon Bead Cube Of 5 in light blue represents a key component of the Montessori bead material system, demonstrating the physical manifestation of 5³ (125).
-The precisely arranged 5×5×5 cube structure with copper-colored wire construction supports concrete mathematical exploration and serves as a foundation for understanding cubic numbers and volume concepts in the Montessori mathematics curriculum.
+Available as a single replacement piece, this individual Nylon Bead Cube Of 5 in light blue represents a key component of the Montessori bead material system, demonstrating the physical manifestation of 5³ (125).
+The precisely arranged 5×5×5 cube structure with copper-colored wire construction supports concrete mathematical exploration and serves as a groundwork for understanding cubic numbers and volume concepts in the Montessori mathematics curriculum.

 “The greatest sign of success for a teacher is to be able to say, 'The children are now working as if I did not exist.'”— Maria MontessoriThe Absorbent Mind